 How much does it cost?
 How, when and where do I take it?

-The cost is $10.00 the first time the student takes the exam from home or any non-proctored location (on January 1, 2014, the cost of the math placement goes to $15).
+The cost is $15.00 the first time the student takes the exam from home or any non-proctored location.

 All ALEKS retakes